Sahilingla/CodeCrypt/README.md

 TESTER -- Ashish
 # KEY FEATURES :
 1.)
 Showcase Area: A captivating homepage that welcomes visitors with a compelling introduction to our restaurant.
 It highlights our culinary excellence and invites users to explore our menu.
+2.)
+About Section: An informative section that tells the story of our restaurant.
+It emphasizes our dedication to using the freshest ingredients and delivering top-notch service.
+Popular Dishes: A visually engaging section featuring high-quality images of our most popular dishes, encouraging visitors to explore our menu further.